 Would I be a good tech artist?

 ✔ I have thought about or have written scripts or tools to help automate boring or repetitive tasks (zero joy tasks).

 ✔ I can talk to programmers, artists, producers, and designers alike and kind of want to do all their jobs!

 ✔ I enjoy learning how my favorite applications work from a technical perspective.

 ✔ I am the person on my team that is the "scripting", "rigging" or "materials" person.

 ✔ Whenever there's a technical issue on a project, I'm eager to help.

 Interested in a career as tech artist or another role in real-time technology?
-Get started on your career today by using our Unreal Engine Online Learning Portal here.
+Get started on your career today with Unreal Online Learning.
 These guided videos are free and on-demand so you can learn UE4 anywhere at any time!